Pew Research Center political typology: Republican coalition

 Faith and Flag Conservatives are highly conservative and highly religious voters.
 They make up 10% of the public and 23% of the Republican coalition.
 Flag and Faith Conservatives generally support school prayer and military over diplomacy, while they generally oppose legalized abortion and same-sex marriage.
-They're also the group most likely to claim that the United States "stands above all other countries in the world" and that illegal immigration is a "very big national problem".
-Faith and Flag Conservatives are more likely to reject the concept of white privilege and to agree that white Americans face more discrimination than African Americans.
+They are also the group most likely to claim that the United States "stands above all other countries in the world" and that illegal immigration is a "very big national problem".
+Faith and Flag Conservatives are probably the most staunchly pro-Israel of all the typology groups, most of them favoring a greater Israel to end the Israel-Palestine conflict.
+Faith and Flag Conservatives are more likely to reject the concept of white privilege and to agree that white Americans face more discrimination than African Americans and people of color.
 99% of Faith and Flag Conservatives voted for Donald Trump in the 2020 presidential election, and 86% claim that he won the election.
-Demographically, nearly half of Faith and Flag Conservatives are white evangelical protestants, and they're the oldest of the typology groups with a median age of 57.
+Demographically, nearly half of Faith and Flag Conservatives are white evangelical Protestants, and they are the oldest of the typology groups with a median age of 57.

 Committed Conservatives are conservative voters that emphasize pro-business views, international trade, and small government.
 They make up 7% of the public and 15% of the Republican coalition.
 They hold more moderate views on immigration and race than other groups in the Republican coalition.
 96% of Committed Conservatives voted for Donald Trump in the 2020 presidential election, but they are less likely than other Republican groups to support false claims of electoral fraud.
 However, they are more likely to support Republicans in Congress.
 They are also more likely to support the use of COVID-19 vaccines than other Republican groups.
 Demographically, 82% of Committed Conservatives are white, a majority are ages 50 and older, and they make up the most educated Republican group.